 Bookkeeping is an integral part of running your business.
-Organized revenue and costs makes it easier to plan for projects and manage your financial resources for development goals.
+Accurately recording your income and expenses makes it easier to plan for projects, manage your financial resources, and meet your business goals.

-However, when it comes to the process of bookkeeping or even hiring a bookkeeping expert, there are a ton of questions clients have but often find answers difficult to come by.
-At GuYDanS Consulting & Bookkeeping, we want to arm you with the most accurate information available to help you acquire the right solutions for your needs.
+When it comes to bookkeeping, or even hiring a bookkeeping expert, there are a ton of questions clients have but often find answers difficult to come by.
+At GuYDanS Consulting & Bookkeeping, we want to arm you with information so you can find the right solutions for your needs.
 To do this, we’ve answered some of the most frequently asked questions about bookkeeping.

 - Isn’t accounting and bookkeeping the same thing?